 It’s been a wild week: spurts of catastrophic rains, roaring temps., and trying to prep and prepare for a trip abroad.
-But amidst all of that, I’ve had a couple songs I’d like to share for this Thursday’s Quencher.
-Enjoy ’em.
+But amidst all of that, I’ve had a couple songs I’d like to share for this Thursday’s Quencher in no particular order below:

 Indigo Svn – “Cristen’s Song”